krezefal/fano-archiver/README.md

 of the binary code tree.

 The **coding price** (average length of a codeword) is a criterion for the degree of coding optimality.
-It is calculates as follows:
+It is calculated as follows:

 <p align="center">
     <img src="examples/readme_img/coding_price.png" width="150"/>